GroupEat/groupeat-api/app/Auth/docs/main.md

             }
         }

-### Generate token [POST]
+### Reset token [POST]

-Generate a new authentication token for an already registered user.
-Once hit, this route will make the old token obsolete so only the new one should be used to authenticate.
+Once hit, this route will make the old token obsolete: only the new one can be used to authenticate.

 + Request